 Arrange a personal meeting

-Agenda can contain several action items:
+The agenda can contain several action items:

 - Sign all the necessary documents.
 This will help to avoid bureaucracy when meeting the team and diving into work;